enrique-lozano/SnackScan/README.md

 ### Additives

 Help with the additives information is very easy.
-You just need to open the file _additives-tags.json_ of this project and do the changes that you consider necesary.
+You just need to open the file _additives.ts_ of this project and do the changes that you consider necesary.
 Please, bear in mind that if you copy some literal content from internet you must add the source in the sources array.
 An example of an additive object is shown bellow:

 ```
   {